-This course is a general survey of the music literature from the Classical, Romantic, and Modern music style eras.
+This course is a general survey of music literature from the Classical, Romantic, and Modern music style eras of the Western European musical canon.
 Class activities will include listening to recordings of compositions, the discussion of music style characteristics of each era, the discussion of a work's genre and examination of its musical form and other defining characteristics, and giving a brief biographical background of major composers.